LDConval/epfloat/demo/README.md

 ### Note

-I copied the code 3 times to run it for 3 players.
+I copied the code 3 times so it can be played by 3 players.

 Hope it does not disconnect. (didn't test)